ideascube/pibox-installer/ansiblecube/README.md

 This is achieved using a two steps scenario:

-1. A base image is created, running this playbook with default (no-content) values using `--tags master,configure`
+1. A base image is created, running this playbook with default (no-content) values using `--tags master,resize,rename,configure`
-2. Content is configured by rerenning the playbook with a configuration file and `--tags configure,resize,content`.
+2. Content is configured by rerenning the playbook with a configuration file and `--tags configure,resize,rename,[move|download]-content`.

 ## Tags